gboehl/dynare/doc/manual/source/the-model-file.rst

         * Endogenous variables with leads or lags greater or equal than two will have been removed, replaced by new auxiliary variables and equations,
-        * For a stochastic model, exogenous variables with leads or lags will also have been replaced by new auxiliary variables and equations.
+        * Exogenous variables with leads or lags will also have been replaced by new auxiliary variables and equations.

     For the required LaTeX packages, see
     :comm:`write_latex_original_model`.